rjb75/hacked-guitar/README.md

 # hacked-guitar
-Engage in a new musical compositional experience with our arduino code and processing sketch for using capacitive touch sensors to trigger pre-recorded loops.
+Engage in a new musical compositional experience using capacitive touch sensors to trigger pre-recorded loops.
+This contains our open-source arduino code and processing sketch for such a project.